ONSdigital/sdg-accessibilitytesting/README.md

 #### configurations.json

 This is the file where you'll add any configurations.
+These are a list of [Pa11y Actions found here](https://github.com/pa11y/pa11y#actions).
 For example, change to a mobile screen or set to high contrast mode before testing:

 ```json
 {